iganari/package-gcp/kubernetes/wordpress/with-cloudsql/README.md

 ### Create Secret

-+ K8s のシークレットを 2 個作る
++ Create two Kubernetes secrets
   + Secret of DB username and password
   + Secret of ServiceAccount